About us

 - Ensure that the voice of stroke survivors and carers is heard in the discussions about policy and stroke resources at both EU and national level.

-- Discounted place at European Life After Stroke Forum.
+- One free place at the European Life After Stroke Forum (ELASF).

 - Opportunities to present at members meetings.